GuruprasadHN7/form-validator/README.md

 # form-validator
-A quick form validation using Javascript
+A quick form validation using HTML, CSS, Javascript